BrainPowerChemE/BrainPower/doc/UseCases.md

 + select_features.py
 	+ Function: selecte the top N features using the mRMR (minimum redundancy maximum relevance) algorithm
 	+ Input: balanced dvelopment Dataframe (data_dev)
-	+ Output: a JSON file with selected features
+	+ Output: a JSON file with selected N features

 + make_confusion_mtrx.py
-	+ Function: Sort out the biomarkers
+	+ Function: generate a confusion matrix for a random forest classifier
-	+ Input: csv of protein list
+	+ Input: formatted development DataFrame(data_dev) and testing DataFrame (data_test)
-	+ Output: Visualize Plots
+	+ Output: confusion matrix visualization with balanced accuracy score

 + roc_curves_one_vs_rest.py
 	+ Function: It is an interactive visualization that takes the results from the machine learning algorithm and displays potential biomarkers